jhkim0714/jhkim0714.github.io/_pages/about.md

   - /web.html/
 ---

 I am a [School of Engineering Distinguished Postdoctoral Fellow](https://engineering.mit.edu/the-mit-postdoctoral-fellowship-program-for-engineering-excellence/) at MIT working with [Loza Tadesse](https://tadesselab.mit.edu/).
-I study molecular, physical, and mechanical properties of biological cells and tissues using optical microscopies and spectroscopies.
-I analyze and correlate these features to enable us better understand complex interplay and dynamics of biological systems.
+I study molecular, physical, and mechanical properties of biological cells and tissues using optical microscopy and spectroscopy.
+I analyze and correlate these features to enable us to better understand complex interplay and dynamics of biological systems.

 I obtained my PhD in Mechanical Engineering from Johns Hopkins University with [Ishan Barman](https://www.barman.wse.jhu.edu/).
 I previously worked at the mechatronics R&D center of Samsung Electronics, where I worked on developing wafer and photomask inspection systems.